Filters Filters — How to Tell If Your Pool Cartridge Filter Is Bad - 7 Signs

 Quick Answer

 Your pool cartridge filter is bad if it shows brown/gray discoloration, has frayed pleats, won't clean after washing, or if your pool stays cloudy despite proper chemistry.
-Replace filters every 3-6 months or when pleats are damaged.
+Replace cartridge elements every 2-5 years (or sooner if pleats are torn/collapsed or it won't clean up); the 3-6 month interval is for cleaning, not replacement.

 Quick Answer: Check These 7 Signs

 Your cartridge filter is bad if you see any of these problems: brown/gray discoloration that won't wash out, frayed or collapsed pleats, fabric tears, persistent cloudiness despite balanced chemistry, reduced water flow, or the filter won't clean after normal washing.
-Most cartridge filters need replacement every 3-6 months with proper rotation.
+Most cartridge elements need replacement only every 2-5 years; the 3-6 month figure is a cleaning/rotation interval, not a replacement interval.

 Visual Inspection Signs